sjwright/zencontrol-python/README.md

 * Unicast UDP event packets
 * Event filters

-Support not planned:
+No support planned:

-* Any commands involving DMX, Control4, or virtual instances
+* Any commands involving DMX, Control4, or virtual instances (I don't have licenses for any of these, nor a use case)
-* Commands described in the documentation as "legacy"
+* Any commands described in the documentation as "legacy" (though they'd be extremely trivial to add if someone had a use case)

+## Use cases

+In order to test the code, I have started writing an MQTT bridge to Home Assistant, which can be run by editing **config.yaml** to suit your environment, setting up a vdev, calling pip install -r requirements.txt, and running **mqtt.py** within the vdev.
+(Note: this is bog standard stuff for anyone familiar with python, but a labyrinth of confusion for everyone else.)

-## TPI errata
+## TPI Advanced errata

-The following TPI Advanced commands are not working as documented:
+The following TPI Advanced commands currently don't work as documented:

-* QUERY_DALI_COLOUR — This command is supposed to be able to return a light's current colour temperature, but right now it doesn't.
+* QUERY_DALI_COLOUR — This command is supposed to be able to return a light's current colour temperature, but it does not.
+The documentation (page 52) says it can report back with TC colour type.

+The following TPI Advanced events are not firing:

+* COLOUR_CHANGE_EVENT — This event is supposed to fire when a light's colour temperature changes, but it does not.
+The documentation (page 105) even provideds a sample response with a colour type of 0x20 ("Colour Mode TC") and a Kelvin value as two bytes.

+## TPI Advanced documentation errata

+* On page 30, *TPI Event Multicast Frame* is incorrect.
+It shows 3 bytes for Target instead of 2, and then all subsequent bytes are off-by-one.

+* On pages 32 and 79, group IDs are said to be integers between 64–80, which is 17 groups, not 16.
+Page 79 says address 81 is for broadcast, which is either wrong or inconsistent.

-## TPI wishlist
+## TPI Advanced wishlist

-The following is not possible with the current TPI Advanced
+The following is not yet possible with the current TPI Advanced:

-* Fetching the colour temperature setting defined for a scene (per the "colour scene assignment" section of Zen cloud)
+* Fetching scene colour temperatures (as entered in the "colour scene assignment" section of the cloud grid view)
-* Event notification when a system variables changes
+* Event notification when a system variables changes (this is supported and works in their MQTT integration)
-* Event notification for motion/light sensor lux level changes
+* Event notification for ambient light sensor values